ProggroP/CleanDigital/README.md

 - Clean, customizable interface
 - Minimalistic design
 - Great readability
+- Compiles on SDK 3

 #### In the works
 - Charging indicator
 - More customization options
-- Portability to SDK 3 (Pebble Time & Time Steel)
+- Compatibility with Pebble Time